MaysenTG/supermarketProductPriceFinder/README.md

 # Supermarket Product Price Finder
-This python application scrapes the Countdown Supermarket online shopping page using Selenium, changes to the appropriate store  location, and then retrieves the price of the product you've linked.
-In then case of the example, it's a 6pk of mince and cheese pies.
+This ruby script fetches the price of a product on Countdown (Woolsworth now I guess??) every Monday morning and emails me the current price.
+In this case, the product is a 6pk of mince and cheese pies.
-The chosen WebDriver for Selenium Google Chrome running in headless and imageless mode for the fastest performance

 ## To use this application:

-1. Open the program along with its subfolders/files in your preferred IDE (I'm using PyCharm)
-2. Run the command: ```pip install -r requirements.txt``` to download all modules
-3. Change all the variables at the top of the program to suit your needs.
-Make sure the region and town/city are spelt correctly
+1. Clone the repo (`git clone https://github.com/MaysenTG/supermarketProductPriceFinder.git`)
+2. Add your email address to the `.env` file along with a Gmail app password (create one [here](https://myaccount.google.com/apppasswords))
+3. Run `bundle install` to install all required gems
-3. Run the program
+4. Run the program using `ruby script.rb`

+## Want to change the product?
+Visit your favourite product on Countdown and copy the number from the `stockcode` param in the URL.